-Other stakeholders includes program volunteers and staff, who are individuals that are willing to facilitate the mentorship program and serve as a conduit between the operation of the program and foster families who may find our program a benefit to their foster children.
+Other stakeholders includes program volunteers and staff, who are individuals that are willing to facilitate the mentorship program and serve as a conduit between the operation of the program and foster families who may find the program a benefit to their foster children.
 The program staff focus mainly on implementing the objectives of the program, while the volunteers serve as support staff to help achieve objectives.
 Together they aim to assist the provision of peer support services so that at-risk children are helped and supported, which benefits society, as well.
 They will likely feel overwhelmed at the task of overseeing children with behavioral and educational challenges.
 The staff will also be concerned that they use the right protocols and methods in all their interactions.
 The volunteers have a medium impact on the program, while the staff have a high impact on the program.
 However, both staff and volunteers do place a high rate of importance on the success of the program in their roles.
-The program director will likely be in direct communication with staff, while volunteers are likely to be in direct communication with volunteers.
+The program director will likely be in direct communication with staff, while volunteers are likely to be in direct communication with staff.

-Finally, caseworkers are individuals tasked with ensuring the wellfare, safety, and all-around health of the foster children which they oversee.
+Finally, caseworkers are individuals tasked with ensuring the wellfare, safety, and allaround health of the foster children which they oversee.
 They are a conduit between the biological parent(s), the child, and the foster parent(s).
 They seek to assist in ensuring the safety and security of children within the city of Chattanooga so that they are not left in abusive or neglectful situations.
 They will likely be grateful for another resource to provide their foster families in order to improve behavioral and educational outcomes for foster children.
-Their impact on our program is quite high and the importance they play on the success of our program is high (as they direct our clientele to us).
-For this group, we need to keep them informed of our program's presence and success as they interact with potential clients.
-For communication efforts, we will dispatch our program specialist.
+Their impact on the program is quite high and the importance they play on the success of it is high (as they direct the clientele to the program).
+For this group, the program needs to keep them informed of their presence and success as they interact with potential clients.
+For communication efforts, the program will dispatch the program specialist.

-5.4 Access to Stakeholders
+Access to Stakeholders

-We plan to engage stakeholders through targeted outreach and collaboration.
+The program plans to engage stakeholders through targeted outreach and collaboration.
 Foster children will be recruited by requesting a list of eligible candidates or direct referrals from DCS and the Partnership for Families, Children, and Adults.
 Referrals will be screened based on age, diagnosis, and behavioral concerns to ensure a good fit.
 Foster parents of selected children will then be contacted to discuss the program's benefits and recruit interest in participation.

 Peer mentors will be recruited through personal interactions, interviews, and group training sessions.
-Mentors will come from participants in our needs assessment, referrals from DCS and the Partnership for Families, Children, and Adults, and eventually, graduates of our own program.
+Mentors will come from participants in the program's needs assessment, referrals from DCS and the Partnership for Families, Children, and Adults, and eventually, graduates of the program.
 Schools will also help with identifying and recruiting participants and peer mentors.
 Finally, Every Child Tennessee and Tennessee Kids Belong will assist in outreach by coordinating with churches to recruit volunteers.